Catalogue: Traditional Program:

 The Departments of Communication and Sports Administration have partnered to offer a concentration in Sports Broadcasting.
 Students interested would major in Communication and concentrate in Sports Broadcasting.
 Students would be able to focus on writing, reporting, or production as it relates to sports.
 This concentration will offer a wide array of opportunities in the area of Sports and Communication.

-The communication major has four areas of concentration, journalism and electronic communication which require a total of 36 semester hours, including core courses COM 201, 203, 300, and 440; 21 hours of area of concentration courses (24 hours in Sports Broadcasting concentration); and an additional three-credit-hour major elective (not required for Sports Broadcasting concentration).
+The communication major has four areas of concentration, journalism, electronic communication, public relations and sports broadcasting which require a total of 39 semester hours, including core courses COM 201, 203, 300, and 440; SPC 102; 21 hours of area of concentration courses (24 hours in Sports Broadcasting concentration); and an additional three-credit-hour major elective (not required for Sports Broadcasting concentration).

 Area of Concentration I: Journalism